 "MEXICO?!"
 Kairi cried, her expression now crazed, "You're sending me out the country?!"

-"Kairi, now," he began, holding his hands up in justified fashion, "Please, I know we've been together for a long time now, more than—"
+"Kairi, now," he began, holding his hands up in justified fashion, "Please, I know we've known each other for a long time now, more than—"

 "You're my adopted father!" she bellowed, throwing her arms up in emphasis.